 1. Connect with retailers

-Once you have your collection in place, consider finding a few boutique stores within your target market and asking them if they would like to carry your clothes on consignment.
 Consignment arrangements are less risky for the retailer because you only get paid for items that sell.
 Then, once you have a few sales under your belt, think about attending a few clothing industry trade shows and trying to network with larger retailers.

 2. Set up an online shop

-If you choose to sell clothing online, you can either do so by selling clothes directly through your website or by joining an online marketplace, like Etsy or Amazon.
-Often, you’ll need high-end photos of your product, accurate listing descriptions, and an understanding of the platform’s SEO basics in order to get started with this method.
+If you choose to sell clothing online, you can do so either by selling clothes directly through your website or by joining an online marketplace, like Etsy or Amazon.
+Often, you’ll need high-end photos of your product, accurate listing descriptions and an understanding of the platform’s SEO basics in order to get started with this method.

 However, to avoid biting off more than you can chew, stick to one or two marketing efforts at a time and perfect them before adding more channels.
 Here are a few suggestions on where you may want to start: